 - Are lifestyle modifications of value in the management of interstitial cystitis?

 - What is the prognosis (outcome) of interstitial cystitis?

 - Is it possible to prevent interstitial cystitis?

 - Where can people find more information about IC/PBS?

 - Find a local Urologist in your town

-What is the treatment of interstitial cystitis?
+What types of doctors treat interstitial cystitis?

 Find out what women really need.